-The school has maintained close links with the Benfleet and Thundersley Inter-school Cluster group and in particular Glenwood School, a Community Special School maintained by the Local Authority.
-Jotmans Hall and Glenwood School pupils take part in joint cultural events during the year.
+The Academy has maintained close links with schools within the Benfleet and Thundersley Inter-school Cluster group.
 Additionally, the school maintains close links with secondary schools in the local community and in particular The Appleton School.
 This facilitates the smooth transition of our pupils into their next phase of education.

-The academy is an active promoter of the Benfleet School Teaching Alliance (BTSA) whose aim is to share excellent teaching practices, shape initial teacher training, offer tailored school-to-school support, develop leadership potential and provide high quality training for teachers.
+The Academy is an active promoter of the Benfleet Team Supporting All (formerly Benfleet School Teaching Alliance) (BTSA) whose aim is to share excellent teaching practices, shape initial teacher training, offer tailored school-to-school support, develop leadership potential and provide high quality training for teachers.

-The academy has used part of its Primary PE and Sports Premium funding to purchase membership of the CastlePoint and Rochford School Sport Partnership.
+The Academy has used part of its Primary PE and Sports Premium funding to purchase membership of the Castle Point and Rochford School Sport Partnership.